Sydenham and Emmington are in

-Of the two villages Sydenham is the larger and the more attractive, having a good selection of timber framed, brick, flint and wychert (a clay-like material) cottages under thatch and old tiled roofs.
-The name 'Sydenham' means 'at the wide hamm or meadow'.
+Sydenham is the larger and the more attractive of the two villages, having a good selection of timber framed, brick, flint and wychert (a clay-like material) cottages under thatch and old tiled roofs.

 Some scenes from the popular TV series Midsomer Murders have been filmed in the village of Sydenham.